keroroxzz/StyleGAN2/README.md

 ## Training

-Please prepare a set of images in the /dataset folder or a pickle file containg a list of training RGB images.
+Please prepare a set of images in the /dataset folder or a pickle file containing a list of training RGB images.

 Next, run the Train_StyleGAN2.ipynb for training.